nachokelkar/data-centre-monitoring-tool/backend/README.md

 * Checks and stores uptime

 ## Initial setup for inputs
-Inputs must be in `inputs.txt` in the following format:
+Inputs must be in `backend/inputs.txt` in the following format:
 * Frequency of updates (in seconds) must be on Line 6
 * Allowed timeout for pinging and SSH (in seconds) must be on Line 7
 * IP addresses and other details must be in the following format starting on Line 8: